Matthew Schaefer: Professional

 On June 27, 2025, Schaefer was selected first overall by the New York Islanders in the 2025 NHL entry draft.
 He signed a three-year, entry-level contract with the Islanders on August 4.
 Schaefer made his NHL debut with the team on October 9, against the Pittsburgh Penguins, and recorded his first NHL point by assisting on a first-period goal by Jonathan Drouin.
-Two days later on October 11, Schaefer scored his first NHL goal against the Washington Capitals as the Islanders lost the game 4–2.
+Two days later, on October 11, Schaefer scored his first NHL goal against the Washington Capitals as the Islanders lost the game 4–2.
+He became the second-youngest defenceman in NHL history to score his first NHL goal at 18 years, 36 days.
 On October 21, Schaefer recorded his first NHL multi-point game with one goal and one assist in New York's 4–3 win over the San Jose Sharks, also becoming the second rookie defenceman in NHL history to record a point in his first six career games.
-He set the record for youngest NHL player to score an overtime goal when he scored the game-winner against the Utah Mammoth on November 14.
+In recognition of his efforts, Schaefer was named the NHL's Rookie of the Month for October.
+On November 2, Schaefer became the youngest defenceman in NHL history to record a multi-goal game.
+On November 14, he became the youngest NHL player to score an overtime goal when he scored the game-winner against the Utah Mammoth.
+By late November, he was the league website's consensus favourite for the Calder Memorial Trophy as the league's best rookie.